apache/rocketmq-docker/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/ApacheRocketMQ?style=social)

-This is the Git repo of the Docker Image for Apache RocketMQ.
+This is the Git repo of the Docker Image for Apache RocketMQ and official docker hub repo: https://hub.docker.com/repository/docker/apache/rocketmq
+.
 You could run it through the following ways:

 1. Generate a RocketMQ Docker image
 2. Run the docker image with the below modes: